 - Is the pathway through the poster clear?
 Make it obvious to the viewer how to progressively view the poster.
 Numbering the individuals panels, or connecting them with arrows helps to guide the viewer through your poster.

 - Is the poster understandable without oral explanation?
-You may not always be there when people come to look at it.
+Everyone may not have the opportunity to watch your presentation.

 What points to include on my poster?